 Serotonin Myth –“In the 1990s, no academic could sell a message about lowered serotonin.
 There was no correlation between serotonin reuptake inhibiting potency and antidepressant efficacy.
 No one knew if SSRIs raised or lowered serotonin levels; they still don’t know.
 There was no evidence that treatment corrected anything.“ David Healy Professor of Psychiatry

 An increase in bacterial issues generally means greater exposure to bacterial toxins, including endotoxin (LPS).
-Endotoxin (like serotonin) also impedes energy system function, allowing for greater amounts of endotoxin and other toxins, to pass into the main system, promoting the further release of serotonin.
+Endotoxin (like serotonin), also impedes energy system function, allowing for even greater amounts of endotoxin (and other toxins), to pass into the main system, promoting the further release of serotonin.

 Good liver function is central to proper metabolic performance.
 Rising circulation of endotoxin and serotonin, play a big part in stressing and overloading the liver, eventually preventing the liver from properly carrying out detoxification functions, and this is an important reason behind the development of what is commonly referred to as ‘estrogen dominance.’

-Also contrary to popular mythology, the substances of stress nitric oxide and lactate, which rise systemically under high serotonin conditions of inflammation and energy system interference, promote further metabolic suppression, inflammation and disease.
-It is not by coincidence, that they too (especially when chronically high), do not make you happy.
+Also contrary to popular mythology, the substances of stress, nitric oxide and lactate, which rise systemically under high serotonin conditions of inflammation and energy system interference, promote further metabolic suppression, inflammation, and disease.
+It is not by coincidence, that they too (especially over the long term, when chronically high), do not make you happy.

-In upside down world, many of the things that are really bad for you when in excess, like bacteria, serotonin, estrogen, lactic acid and nitric oxide, are not surprisingly advertised as being things that you need more of to be happy and healthy.
-Makes you wonder why people continue to be fooled into believing the other big myth, that sugar is bad.
+In upside down world, many of the things that are really bad for you when in excess, like bacterial endotoxin, serotonin, estrogen, lactic acid, and nitric oxide, are not surprisingly advertised as being things that you need more of to be happy and healthy.
+Makes you wonder why people continue to be fooled into believing the other big myth, that sugar is bad for you.

-Fruit sugar or sucrose, in combination with sufficient amounts of easily digestible protein, vitamins and minerals, from milk, cheese and gelatinous meat, is one example of what can be an effective approach to lowering serotonin, promoting thyroid energy metabolism, and protecting against all of the stressful and inflammatory factors mentioned above.
+Fruit sugar or sucrose, in combination with sufficient amounts of easily digestible protein, vitamins, and minerals, from milk, cheese, and gelatinous meats, is one example of what can be an effective approach to lowering serotonin, promoting thyroid energy metabolism, and protecting against all of the overly stressful and inflammatory factors mentioned above.

 See more here